zxc916684603/ecs/intl.en-US/API Reference/Call methods/Response results.md

 Every error response consists of a request ID in the RequestId element and access endpoint in the HostId element, the error code, and the error message.
 The HTTP status code for an error response is 4xx or 5xx.

 You can fix the exception according to the API-specific error codes or [common error codes](#section_a2m_tjx_wdb)[API Error Center](https://error-center.alibabacloud.com/status/product/Ecs) and try the request again.
-Alternatively, you can [open a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex) and provide additional inputs such as the `HostId` and `RequestId` to get technical support from us.
+Alternatively, you can [open a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex) and provide additional inputs such as the `HostId` and `RequestId` to get technical support from ECS.

 -   XML format

     ```
-    <? xml version="1.0" encoding="UTF-8"? ><! --Result root node-->
+    <?xml version="1.0" encoding="UTF-8"?><! --Result root node-->
     <Error>
         <RequestId>540CFF28-407A-40B5-B6A5-74Bxxxxxxxxx</RequestId> <! --Request ID-->
         <HostId>ecs.aliyuncs.com</HostId> <! --Endpoint-->